raylabpro/docker-serviio/README.md

  - 64bit Platforms (x86_64, amd64, aarch64, arm64) will use OpenJDK 17.

 ## Container Changelog (dd.mm.yy)
+ - **19.07.2022** - Disable the Healthcheck to prevent continuous Disk Activity (#29).
+Update Jasper to 3.0.6.
+Added missing dependencies for dcraw and FFmpeg.
  - **24.06.2022** - Update Jasper to 3.0.5.
 Added JRE_PACKAGE build-arg for MultiArch Support (Hello Raspi ;-))
  - **08.06.2022** - Update Jasper to 3.0.4
  - **03.06.2022** - Added ARG variable for the alpine version